sonicoder86/angular2-aot-cli-webpack-plugin/readme.md

 - Watch mode for AOT compiled files
 - No need to maintain AOT version of bootstrap file
 - No output to disk for separate ```*.ngfactory.ts``` files during compilation

+### Disadvantages

+- Need to wait for new versions after Angular release to Angular CLI repository catch up
+- Not good for AOT compatible package publishing, because it doesn't output separate compiled files

 ### Known issues